HumbertoBeng/SOAR-EDR-Project/README.md

 To start Installing LimaCharlie we are going to need to log in or create an account in <a href=https://limacharlie.io/>limacharlie.io</a>  in case you don't have one.

-Once you've logged in we will be presented with a small guide to the concepts used in LimaCharlie, in this screen we will create an **Organization**.
+Once you've logged in we will be presented with a small guide to the concepts used in LimaCharlie.
+In this screen we will create an **Organization**.

 ![image](https://github.com/user-attachments/assets/ee16c494-c25f-40d3-aae5-75de4b377f43)
 Image #2.

 After clicking the button "Create Organization", we will be presented with a new window where we will name our Organization and select the Region closest to our location.
-The we can leave the template option as it is.
+Then we can leave the template option as it is.
 Finally we click "Create Organization".

 ![image](https://github.com/user-attachments/assets/2f4b690f-33f5-46c5-97f8-eed29c13e933)
 Image #3

 Now that we have created an organization we will need to go to the **Sensors** tab and then go to **Installation Keys** where we will create a key so that we can start adding machines to our Organization.

 To create an Installation Key we are going to click the button "Create Installation Key" and give it a name.
-We are given the option to give it tags so that we can recognize the devices related to this key, but for the sake of this project we will not be doing that. _**Note:**_ We can delete the rest of the keys so that it looks cleaner once we start adding machines.
+We are given the option to give it tags so that we can recognize the devices related to this key, but for the sake of this project we will not be doing that. _**Note:**_ We can delete the rest of the keys so that it looks cleaner once we start adding more machines.

 ![image](https://github.com/user-attachments/assets/5089cb84-e84e-4d0b-b5e0-f8a4cd314d64)
 Image #4

  After we've created our Installation Key we can scroll down to the "Sensor Downloads" section.
 Here we can download the installation file to start adding machines to our organization.
-Since in this project our target machine we will be using is a Windows Server, we can go ahead and download the EDR Windows 54 bit file. _**Note:**_ Make sure you download this file using the Windows Server virtual machine so that you don't need to open a path between your main machine and the virtual machine.
+Since in this project the machine we will be using is a Windows Server, we can go ahead and download the EDR Windows 64 bit file. _**Note:**_ Make sure you download this file using the machine you want to add to the Organization so that you don't need to open a path between your main machine and the virtual machine.

 ![image](https://github.com/user-attachments/assets/98f4c7b3-db14-43a1-8a32-11b03a2da78b)
 Image #5

-While the file is downloading, we can go ahead and copy the "Sensor Key" of the key we just created since it will be needed for the installation.
+While the file is downloading, we can go ahead and copy the "Sensor Key" of the key we just created since it will be needed for the installation as shown in the image.

 ![image](https://github.com/user-attachments/assets/353a2cda-63e4-4b29-8af4-a5d3ec91b8a8)
 Image #6